What is a pommel horse and how does scoring work?

 And if you think it just looks like circles over and over again, well, you’re not completely wrong.
 The circle on the pommel horse is the basic maneuver, but there are lots of details surrounding that skill that make the event so tricky to do and also understand.

-It is an event that Ohioans may have more interest in this summer with former Buckeye Alec Yoder making the event finals, so current Ohio State gymnast Andrew Brower offered up some expertise.

-“If you watch someone like Alec Yoder, that circle doesn’t change throughout the whole routine and that’s something that’s super key and something that you drill in,” he explained.
+“If you watch someone like Alec Yoder, that circle doesn’t change throughout the whole routine and that’s something that’s super key and something that you drill in,” explained former Ohio State gymnast Andrew Brower.
 “There’s a lot of little things that you pick up on that are super impressive and one of those is the single-handle turns on the one-arms.”

 Another thing to look for with the basic circle motion is moving back and forth across the horse.
 The event is all about rhythm and keeping the same pace.